 - an awareness of the theoretical and practical implications for TESOL in a global context

 - an appreciation of the value of cultural and linguistic diversity and its place in TESOL

-- a demonstrated ability to work both independently and as part of a team; plan a challenging and supportive learning environment.
+- an ability to work both independently and as part of a team; plan a challenging and supportive learning environment.